gcc-mirror/gcc/gcc/config/sh/sh.md

 	      (const_string "14")))
     (set_attr "type" "arith")])

-;; These patterns are found in expansions of DImode shifts by 16, and ;; allow the xtrct instruction to be generated from C source.
+;; The xtrct_left and xtrct_right patterns are used in expansions of DImode ;; shifts by 16, and allow the xtrct instruction to be generated from C ;; source.
 (define_insn "xtrct_left"
   [(set (match_operand:SI 0 "arith_reg_dest" "=r")
         (ior:SI (ashift:SI (match_operand:SI 1 "arith_reg_operand" "r")